 Disbursements - non-labour costs associated with performance of work for a client - are categorized as normal and project specific.
 Mark-up of disbursement varies by category in recognition of the effort and expense associated with each.
 When permitted, member firms are encouraged to charge clients a flat rate disbursement (FRD) recovery charge as a percentage of their fees.

-In 2022 the Consulting Engineers Fee Guideline was updated to include the additional disbursement category Sub-Contractor, which includes important services that when used may carry additional risk to the Consultant managing the project.
+In 2022 the Consulting Engineers Fee Guideline was updated to include the additional disbursement category Subcontractor, which includes important services that when used may carry additional risk to the Consultant managing the project.
+Normal disbursements: 8% of professional fees.